-How to Clean Your Car's Battery Like a Pro
+DIY: How to Clean a Car Battery

 Parts and components that reside under your hood naturally get dirty.
 However, your car battery is more susceptible to gathering up grime because it typically leaks corrosive materials over time.
 All those chemicals and moisture can create rust, which could eventually damage your battery.
 It's important you clean your battery regularly.
 Follow these steps to clean a car battery on your own.